 Map of Our Brussels Chocolate Tour

-Four More Chocolate Shops in Brussels
+Two More Chocolate Shops in Brussels

-What about the four different chocolate shops that didn’t make our tour?
+What about the three different chocolate shops that didn’t make our tour?
 Let me just say that everything we had was delicious, but to keep from overwhelming you today and sending you into a carb-coma, we just included our 6 favorites in the tour.
 Here are the four shops we tried that were good, just not our favorites.

 Godiva.
 As stated, you can get Godiva in so many places around the world, why not try something new while you are in Brussels?

 Leonidas.
 This is a very popular brand and you will see it everywhere, not only in Brussels, but throughout Belgium and parts of Europe.
-Their shop felt uninispired and their chocolate was nothing special, in our opinion, at least compared with others in this post.
+Their shop felt uninspired and their chocolate was nothing special, in our opinion, at least compared with others in this post.